hudson-and-thames/mlfinlab/README.md

 [![Python](https://img.shields.io/pypi/pyversions/mlfinlab.svg)]((https://pypi.org/project/mlfinlab/))

 MLFinLab is an open source package based on the research of Dr Marcos Lopez de Prado in his new book Advances in Financial Machine Learning.
-This implementation started out as a platform for which Ashutosh and Jacques could base their research project on for their [Masters in Financial Engineering at WorldQuant University](https://wqu.org/).
+This implementation started out as a spring board for a research project in the [Masters in Financial Engineering programme at WorldQuant University](https://wqu.org/) and has grown into a mini research group called Hudson and Thames (not affiliated with the university).

-As we were working through the book we saw the opportunity to code up the implementations as well answer the questions at the back of every chapter.

 ## Barriers to Entry
 As most of you know, getting through the first 3 chapters of the book is challenging as it relies on HFT data to